synesthesiam/voice2json/docs/recipes.md

 After following the [installation instructions](https://github.com/synesthesiam/voice2json/tree/master/recipes/timers), execute the [listen_timer.sh](https://github.com/synesthesiam/voice2json/blob/master/recipes/timers/listen_timer.sh) script.
 It will wait for a "wake up" MQTT message on the `timer/wake-up` topic.
 If you'd like to use a wake word instead, see the [launch program example](#launch-a-program-via-voice).

 When the wake up message is received, you can say something like "set a timer for five seconds".
-After an acknowledgement beep, the example will wait the appropriate amount of time and then play an alarm sound (three short beeps).
+After an acknowledgment beep, the example will wait the appropriate amount of time and then play an alarm sound (three short beeps).
 A response MQTT message is also published on the `timer/alarm` topic after the timer has finished, allowing a [Node-RED](https://nodered.org) or other IoT software to respond.

 ---